-Subject to the relevant provisions of the Arbitration Act, 1991, S.O.
+- (a) Subject to the relevant provisions of the Arbitration Act, 1991, S.O.
 1991, c.
-17 (as amended), the Parties to Arbitration under this Code expressly and irrevocably waive their rights to request further or alternative relief, including the restraint of proceedings before a Panel by injunction or other interim or permanent relief, or to seek other remedies from:

-- (a) any provincial, territorial or federal court in Canada; - (b) the domestic courts of any other country; and - (c) any international court or any other judicial body to which an appeal may be otherwise made, except as provided for in the CADP.
+17 (as amended), the Parties to Arbitration under this Code expressly and irrevocably waive their rights to request further or alternative relief, including the restraint of proceedings before a Panel by injunction or other interim or permanent relief, or to seek other remedies from: - (i) any provincial, territorial or federal court in Canada; - (ii) the domestic courts of any other country; and - (iii) any international court or any other judicial body to which an appeal may be otherwise made, except as provided for in the CADP. - (b) Subsection 5.16(a) does not apply to matters arising from the application of the UCCMS or the CSSP where other judicial or regulatory bodies have jurisdiction.